Comprehensive Countermeasures for Sediment Disasters

 Improvement in Sediment Disaster Control Facilities

-Construction of crib walls to protect houses against landslides (Hatsuzawa district, Hachioji City)
+Frame works to protect houses against landslides (Kabe 1-chome district, Ome City)

 Designation of Sediment Disaster Alert Areas

-The TMG is in the process of designating sediment disaster alert areas, in accordance with the Sediment Disasters Prevention Act*, for such purposes as raising public awareness of the risk, facilitating preparation for possible evacuations, and restricting land development in hazard areas.
+The TMG is in the process of designating sediment disaster warning areas in accordance with the Sediment Disasters Prevention Act* for such purposes as raising public awareness of locations at risk and facilitating preparation for evacuation, and restricting land development in hazard areas.

-*Act on Sediment Disaster Countermeasures for Sediment Disaster Prone Areas
+Act* on Sediment Disaster Preventive measures for Sediment Disaster Prone Areas

-The TMG and the Japan Meteorological Agency jointly issue sediment disaster warnings, which are conveyed to the public by the media, when a heavy rain warning (sediment disaster) has been issued and there is also a high risk of sediment disasters would require evacuation.
+The TMG and the Japan Meteorological Agency jointly issue sediment disaster warnings, which are conveyed to the public by the municipalities and media, when a heavy rain warning (sediment disaster) has been issued and there is also a high risk of sediment disasters that would require evacuation.
 Criteria for issuing sediment disaster warnings have been optimized through the incorporation of data on incidents of rainfall and sediment disaster that have occurred since the launch of the system.
 Operations using the new criteria started on May 31, 2017.